Rishang/deep-research/README.md

     create_tables=True                      # Create tables if they don't exist )

-# Initialize client with caching
+# Initialize client with caching (works with any client type)
 client = DoclingClient(
     cache_config=cache_config
 )